cowtowncoder/java-json-performance-benchmarks/README.md

 DZoneReadPojoMoshi.read10FromString      thrpt   45   92379.201 ± 1415.529  ops/s
 DZoneReadPojoJohnzon.read10FromString    thrpt   45   74268.988 ± 1505.027  ops/s
 ```

-And in this case, Jackson is 50% faster than GSON, twice as fast as Moshi and triple Johnzon speed.

 Json-io is not (yet) included because it seems to require JSON content to be specifically written by `json-io`
 itself, and not accept standard json representation (probably since it requires type information embedded).